govex/performance-management-getting-started/set-goals.md

 Useful goals have the following elements:

 * **Well Defined**: A city must address the strategies the department lead will employ to use resources most effectively and articulate how the department will improve services for its constituents.
-Some examples of specific goals are to reduce overtime, increase acres of land using cover crops, or reduce error rates in the administration of benefits.

 * **Measurable**: A city must be able to measure results to show it has achieved its goals.
 Being able to align data with goals brings credibility to the city’s efforts.
 Clear Timeframe: Giving each goal a timeline improves accountability, internally and externally.
 When developing a timeline, be sure to include time for reevaluation, progress reporting, and check-ins.